-One of the best routes for getting around the city is the bus that says: Panama Viejo-Via Israel-Mariscos.
+One of the best routes for getting around the city is the bus that says, Panama Viejo Via Israel-Mariscos.
 It stops by key places like Multiplaza, Multicentro, Avenida Balboa, San Francisco, the Fish Market, Panama Viejo, and Atlapa.
 There are a ton of busses for this route so you should not have to wait more than 10 minutes for a bus.
 You can get the bus at any of the stops on Via Israel, & Avenida Balboa (it basically goes in a circle on these main streets).

-If you hop on a bus that uses one of the toll roads then the fare increases to $1.25 – be aware of this for the Corredor Sur & Corredor Norte.
-If you’re taking the bus to the airport, then you’re looking to save quite a bit, paying $1.25 instead of approximately $30 in Uber or taxi.
+If you hop on a bus that uses one of the toll roads then the fare increases to $1.25.
+Be aware of this for the Corredor Sur & Corredor Norte.
+If you take the bus to the airport, then you can save quite a bit by paying $1.25 instead of approximately $15 in an Uber or taxi.

 Hop on the METRO (SUBWAY)

 Operating in Panama since 2014, the new subway is very clean, reliable, and easy to use.
 There is currently only one line, so no worries in trying to navigate a complicated subway system.
 Each ride only costs $0.35 and you will need a MetroCard as mentioned before for the buses.
 It also works on the Metro.

 Bike Around the City

-If you’re willing to take your life into your hands then feel free to navigate the winding, pothole filled, congested roads of Panama.
-Drivers do not respect cyclists so using a bike as an everyday mode of transport is not recommended.
+If you’re willing, then feel free to navigate the pothole-filled, congested roads of Panama.
+Drivers do not respect cyclists, so using a bike as an everyday mode of transport is not recommended.